documentationfor yFiles for HTML 3.0.0.1

 Saving Graphs to JSON

-In order to save graph information using the JSON format, you need to iterate the nodes and edges in the graph and store the important information, e.g. which elements are connected, in an Object.
-To see how this is accomplished, have a look at this tutorial step: Building Swimlanes From Data.
+To save graph information in JSON format, you need to iterate through the nodes and edges in the graph and store the relevant information (e.g., element connections) in an object.
+See this tutorial step for an example: Building Swimlanes From Data.

-The file <yfiles-package>/demos-ts/utils/json-writer.js contains helper classes that provide methods for writing an IGraph as JSON.
-This implementation does not support all visual features of yFiles, but it can be used as a starting point for including other information as well, e.g., item styles.
+The file <yfiles-package>/demos-ts/utils/json-writer.js contains helper classes with methods for writing an IGraph as JSON.
+This implementation does not support all visual features of yFiles but can be used as a starting point for including other information, such as item styles.

 GraphML

-GraphML is an XML based graph exchange format.
-It contains the graph’s structural information. yFiles for HTML also adds styling and geometric information to be able to have all necessary data to load and store the graph.
+GraphML is an XML-based graph exchange format that contains the graph’s structural information. yFiles for HTML extends this format with styling and geometric information, providing all the necessary data to load and store the graph.

-The GraphML support of yFiles for HTML can easily be extended to add arbitrary data to the GraphML.
-This is necessary when you want to save and load additional business data which is associated with graph elements as well as custom styles or custom label and port models.
+The GraphML support in yFiles for HTML can be easily extended to add arbitrary data to the GraphML.
+This is useful when you want to save and load additional business data associated with graph elements, custom styles, or custom label and port models.

-It is essential for custom class serialization to register both regular classes and MarkupExtension classes via addXamlNamespaceMapping.
+For custom class serialization, it is essential to register both regular classes and MarkupExtension classes via addXamlNamespaceMapping.

 readFromDocument(graph: IGraph, document: Document): Promise<IGraph>